leta199/Guess-Again/README.md

 ## GUESS AGAIN FUNCTION
 Using the basic Python `def` contructor we created a function known as "Guess Again".

 1) This function has the arguments: play1, play2, play3 that represents the input the user enters.
+This is done using the input fucntion
 2) We then define our total possible play which are the numbers from the sequence 1 to 10 in the list `plays`.
 3) We then store these plays in the list `player1` and calculate its average `player1_avg` which is the average score of the end user-entered plays (guesses).